 (1) Balancing Authority Obligations.

 (A) EIM Entity as Balancing Authority.
-An EIM Entity must be a Balancing Authority registered with NERC.
+An EIM Entity must be a Balancing Authority registered and certified as such under the applicable authorities.

 (B) Reliability Responsibilities.
-Nothing in Section 29 shall alter an EIM Entity’s responsibilities under NERC Reliability Standards and WECC Reliability Standards and Regional Criteria as the Balancing Authority for the EIM Balancing Authority Area and, to the extent applicable, as the transmission operator for transmission facilities within its Balancing Authority Area.
+Nothing in Section 29 shall alter an EIM Entity’s responsibilities under NERC Reliability Standards as the Balancing Authority for the EIM Entity Balancing Authority Area and, to the extent applicable, as the transmission operator for transmission facilities within its Balancing Authority Area.

 (C) Operating Responsibilities.
-During any interruption of the normal operation of the EIM, the EIM Entity as Balancing Authority shall remain responsible for managing the resources in its Balancing Authority Area and the flows on internal transmission lines, including imports into and exports out of its Balancing Authority Area, for the duration of the interruption.
+During any interruption of the normal operation of the Real-Time Market, the EIM Entity as Balancing Authority shall remain responsible for managing the resources in its Balancing Authority Area and the flows on internal transmission lines, including imports into and exports out of its Balancing Authority Area, for the duration of the interruption.

 (D) Inadvertent Energy.
-An EIM Entity remains responsible for tracking inadvertent energy and administering the payback of inadvertent energy for its Balancing Authority Area through processes established by WECC.
+An EIM Entity remains responsible for tracking inadvertent Energy and administering the payback of inadvertent Energy for its Balancing Authority Area through processes established by WECC.

 (2) EIM Entity Agreement.
-An EIM Entity must execute an EIM Entity Agreement no later than ninety (90) days before the date upon which the Balancing Authority intends to become an EIM Entity;
+An EIM Entity must execute an EIM Entity Agreement no later than ninety (90) days before the EIM Entity Implementation Date.

-(3) EIM Obligations.
+(3) EIM Entity Obligations.
 An EIM Entity shall--

-(A) perform the obligations of an EIM Entity under the EIM Entity Agreement and Section 29;
+(A) perform the obligations of an EIM Entity in accordance with the EIM Entity Agreement, Section 29, and other provisions of the CAISO Tariff that by their terms apply to EIM Entities;

-(B) have provisions in effect in its Open Access Tariff and ensure that each EIM Transmission Service Provider in its Balancing Authority Area has provisions in effect in its Open Access Tariff, as necessary, to enable the EIM in its Balancing Authority Area;
+(B) have provisions in effect in its open access transmission tariff and ensure that each EIM Transmission Service Provider in its Balancing Authority Area has provisions in effect in its open access transmission tariff, as necessary, to enable operation of the Real-Time Market in its Balancing Authority Area;

-(C) perform the obligations of an EIM Entity in accordance with the EIM Entity Agreement, Section 29, and other provisions of the CAISO Tariff that by their terms apply to EIM Entities;

-(D) qualify as or secure representation by no more than one EIM Entity Scheduling Coordinator;
+(C) qualify as or secure representation by no more than one EIM Entity Scheduling Coordinator;

-(E) review and validate information about available transmission capacity submitted to it by an EIM Transmission Service Provider and transmit such validated information to its EIM Entity Scheduling Coordinator;
+(D) review and validate information about available transmission capacity submitted to it by an EIM Transmission Service Provider and transmit such validated information to its EIM Entity Scheduling Coordinator;

-(F) provide the CAISO and EIM Entity Scheduling Coordinator with information regarding the transmission capacity available to the EIM, including any transmission system information regarding constraints that it observes;
+(E) provide the CAISO and its EIM Entity Scheduling Coordinator with information regarding the transmission capacity available to the Real-Time Market, including any information regarding Transmission Constraints of which it is aware;

-(G) define Load Aggregation Points in its Balancing Authority Area; and
+(F) define Load Aggregation Points in its Balancing Authority Area; and

-(H) determine which resource types and transmission service providers are eligible to participate in the EIM within the EIM Entity Balancing Authority Area.
+(G) determine and inform the CAISO which resource types and transmission service providers or holders of transmission rights are eligible to participate in the Real-Time Market as resources and transmission available to the EIM Entity Balancing Authority Area.

-(4) EIM Termination.
+(4) EIM Entity Termination of EIM Participation.

 (A) EIM Entity Agreement.
-An EIM Entity that wishes to terminate participation in the EIM must terminate the EIM Entity Agreement pursuant to its terms.
+An EIM Entity that wishes to terminate participation in the Real-Time Market must terminate the EIM Entity Agreement pursuant to its terms.

 (B) Notice.
-Delivery to the CAISO of a written notice of termination shall represent the commitment by the EIM Entity to undertake all necessary preparations to disable the EIM within the EIM Entity Balancing Authority Area.
+Delivery to the CAISO of a written notice of termination pursuant to the terms of the EIM Entity Agreement shall represent the commitment by the EIM Entity to undertake all necessary preparations to disable the Real-Time Market within the EIM Entity Balancing Authority Area.

 (C) Actions Following Notice.
-Upon receipt of such notice, the CAISO shall undertake all necessary preparations to disable the EIM within the EIM Entity Balancing Authority Area, which shall be outlined in the Business Practice Manuals, including public notice to Market Participants within ten (10) days.
+Upon receipt of such notice, the CAISO shall undertake all necessary preparations to disable the Real-Time Market within the EIM Entity Balancing Authority Area, as outlined in the Business Practice Manual for the Energy Imbalance Market, including issuance of a Market Notice within 10 days after receipt of such notice.